lecoueyl/weaverjs/README.md

 Run a series of sub-tasks to generate final JavaScript files.

-*Note: Each file on the root of `./src/scripts` will be compiled to its own file in `./dist/scripts`.
-Each file can have own includes, just like Sass with `@import` functionality.
+*Note: Each file on the root of `./src/scripts` will be compiled into its own file in `./dist/scripts`.
+Each file can have its own includes, just like Sass with `@import` functionality.
 See `./src/scripts/main.js` as an example.*

 ## Styles